10.2.3. Uploading data¶

 All data should be uploaded for the first upload, but subsequently only new or changed data should be uploaded.
 However, parent records of new or changed data also need to be uploaded in order to keep the file internally consistent.

-As example of what this means is that if a service contact record is added or changed, there msut be a corresponding episode record in the episode file and a client record in the clients file, even if the episode and client data hasn’t changed.
+An example of what this means is that if a service contact record is added or changed, there must be a corresponding episode record in the episode file and a client record in the client file, even if the episode and client data hasn’t changed.
 Also, as service contacts refer to practitioners, there must also be a practitioner record in the practitioner file.

 10.2.3.4.
 How can I edit a record I have previously uploaded?¶

 There is a unique identifying key associated with every record in the PMHC MDS.
-When you upload a record with the same unique identifying key with updated data, then the MDS will recognise this record’s key and update the data already recorded in the system.
+When you upload a record with the same unique identifying key with updated data, the MDS will recognise the record’s key and update the data already recorded in the system.

-When an upload is completed successfully, you will see a summary of the updated records shown in the ‘Upload Change Summary’ table displayed in the View Upload Details for complete uploads.
+When the upload has completed successfully, you will see a summary of the updated records shown in the ‘Upload Change Summary’ table displayed in the View Upload Details for complete uploads.
 See Complete uploads.